brmdias/rundeck-vscode-extension/README.md

 ## Known Issues & Limitations

 - Minimal test coverage (expand `test/extension.test.ts` for more reliability)
-- Temp script files are not auto-cleaned; they remain in your system temp directory
  - Temp script files are not auto-cleaned; they remain in your system temp directory (e.g. `os.tmpdir()`); you may delete them manually if desired
 - Only the first job in a multi-job YAML file is currently considered for script editing
 - Advanced Rundeck import options (e.g., partial diffs, ACLs) are not exposed yet